seanbreckenridge/plaintext-playlist/P_README.md

 External dependencies: `mpv`, `fzf`, `python3`,(`pip3 install --user -U textdistance pyfzf_iter`), `ffprobe` (installed with `ffmpeg`), `jq`

 This follows 'Progressive Enhancement' with regard to external dependencies; for example, if you never use `resolve`, the corresponding dependency isn't required.
-Before you use a command it checks if you have the required external commands installed.

 Stores configuration (playlists) at `PLAINTEXT_PLAYLIST_PLAYLISTS` (defaults to `~/.local/share/plaintext_playlist`).